Southern Company, Terrapower And CORE POWER Begin Salt Operations Of Integrated Effects Test

-(MENAFN- PR Newswire) Milestone signals continued progress in development of first-of-a-kind Molten Chloride Fast Reactor

-ATLANTA, Oct.
-3, 2023 /PRNewswire/ -- Southern Company, TerraPower and CORE POWER have successfully started pumped-salt operations in the Integrated Effects Test (IET), signifying a major achievement in the development of Generation-IV molten salt reactor technology, namely TerraPower's first-of-a-kind Molten Chloride Fast Reactor (MCFR).
+ATLANTA, October 6, 2023 /3BL/ - Southern Company, TerraPower and CORE POWER have successfully started pumped-salt operations in the Integrated Effects Test (IET), signifying a major achievement in the development of Generation-IV molten salt reactor technology, namely TerraPower's first-of-a-kind Molten Chloride Fast Reactor (MCFR).

 "Southern Company believes the next generation of nuclear power holds promise in providing an affordable and sustainable net-zero future that includes reliable, resilient and dispatchable clean energy for customers," said Dr. Mark S. Berry, Southern Company Services senior vice president of research and development.
 "It's exciting to see each new landmark in the Integrated Effects Test, as it helps our nation rebuild lost molten salt reactor knowledge."